diagrams/diagrams-doc/doc/arrow.rst

 Arrows come in many shapes and sizes and ``diagrams`` provides a wide variety of flexible and extensible tools for creating and using arrows.
-The diagram below gives a small taste of some of the diffent arrows that can be created easily with ``diagrams``.
+The diagram below gives a small taste of some of the different arrows that can be created easily with ``diagrams``.

 .. class:: dia